CyberShadow/term-keys/README.md

 # term-keys - lossless keyboard input for Emacs

-This package allows configuring Emacs and a supported terminal to support keyboard input involving any combination of keys and modifiers.
+This package allows configuring Emacs and a supported terminal emulator to handle keyboard input involving any combination of keys and modifiers.

 ## Table of Contents